 Energy analytics software.
 This software offers both single-building and portfolio analysis, allowing customers to pinpoint poorly performing systems or buildings.
 Identifiable problems may include malfunctioning or poorly tuned HVAC systems or whole buildings that are performing at subpar levels compared to their neighbors or other buildings in a portfolio.

 Commissioning is the process of ensuring that systems are designed, installed, functionally tested, and capable of being operated and maintained according to the owner’s operational needs.
-Doing so can cut energy bills by 10 to 15 percent or more, and often provides a simple payback period of less than one year.
+Doing so can cut energy bills by 10% to 15% or more, and often provides a simple payback period of less than one year.
 When this process is applied to an existing building that hasn’t been commissioned before, it’s called retrocommissioning.
 When it’s applied to a building that has been commissioned before, it is called recommissioning.
 Recommissioning is recommended every three to five years to maintain top levels of building performance.
 In another type of commissioning, ongoing commissioning, monitoring equipment is left in place to allow for continuing diagnostics.

-Cloud- or Internet-Connected Thermostats
+Cloud- or Internet-connected thermostats

 In smaller commercial buildings where even a bare-bones BAS system is too expensive, consider installing cloud thermostats, which offer BAS-like functionality at a fraction of the cost.
 Cloud thermostats enable programming and multistage scheduling via a wired or wireless Internet connection, have digital temperature sensors, and are able to store temperature settings and history.
 They also offer password protection for security, humidity control options, utility peak load management capabilities, and a wide variety of features ranging from sophisticated programmability to auxiliary inputs.